From Sugarcane to Sacred Rituals: Marayoor Jaggery

 Single-Origin Sweetness: A Taste of Place

 Like single-origin coffee or chocolate, Marayoor Jaggery embodies the essence of its birthplace.
-Marayoor's special soil composition, unique rain shadow climate, and centuries-old production techniques create a distinctive flavour profile that no other region can duplicate
+Marayoor's special soil composition, unique rain shadow climate, and centuries-old production techniques create a distinctive flavour profile that no other region can duplicate.

 Preserving Tradition: The Role of the Muthuva Tribe